Oklahoma lawmaker files bill for Bigfoot hunting season

-House Bill 1648 would direct the Oklahoma Wildlife Conservation Division to establish the annual dates of the season and creating any necessary specific hunting licenses and fees.
+House Bill 1648 would direct the Oklahoma Wildlife Conservation Division to establish the annual dates of the season and create any necessary specific hunting licenses and fees.

-“Tourism is one of the biggest attractions we have in my House district,” Humphrey said.
+“Tourism is one of the biggest attractions we have in my House district,” Oklahoma State Rep. Justin Humphrey (R-Lane) said.
 “Establishing an actual hunting season and issuing licenses for people who want to hunt Bigfoot will just draw more people to our already beautiful part of the state.
 It will be a great way for people to enjoy our area and to have some fun.”

 Humphrey said he doesn’t want people to actually kill Bigfoot, so he will be working with the state wildlife and tourism departments to craft final language for his bill that specifies only the trapping of Bigfoot.